 Serving Suggestions

-You can also use it for sandwiches, toast it, spread it with butter and jam or peanut butter for breakfast, or eat with delicious vegan cheese, I also love using it for avocado toast and toasted as a base for my vegan scrambled eggs!
+You can also use it for sandwiches, toast it, spread it with butter and jam or peanut butter for breakfast, or eat it with delicious vegan cheese.
+I also love using it for avocado toast and as a tasty base for my vegan scrambled eggs!

 Recipe